You will begin to feel Your Child ’s movement sometime between 18-25 weeks into the pregnancy.

 If two hours go by and you recorded zero to less than 10 movements, have something to eat or drink and count for another two hours.
 If you do not record 10 movements in the next 2-hour period, call your doctor right away.

-You can record and track the time you feel Your Baby ’s kicks.
+You can record and track the time you feel Your Child ’s kicks.
 This way, you’ll observe patterns and learn about your child’s behavior, sleeping patterns, and what the little one reacts to.